-(a) Mr. Sohanlal sold 10 acres of his agricultural land to Mr. Mohanlal on 25th September 2018 for ₹ 25 Lakhs.
+(a) Mr. Sohanlal sold 10 acres of his agricultural land to Mr. Mohanlal on 25th September 2018 for ₹25 Lakhs.
 The Property papers mentioned a condition, amongst other details, that whosoever purchases the land is free to use 9 acres as per his choice but the remaining 1 acre has to be allowed to be used by Mr. Chotelal, son of the seller for carrying out farming or other activity of his choice.
 On 12th October, 2018, Mr. Sohanlal died leaving behind his son and life.
 On 15th October, 2018 purchaser started construction of an auditorium on the whole 10 acres of land and denied any land to the son.

 Now Mr. Chotelal wants to file a case against the purchaser and get a suitable redressed.
 Discuss the above in light of provisions of Indian Contract Act, 1872 and decide upon Mr. Chotelal's plan of action?
-(4 Marks)

 (b) Sound Syndicate Ltd., a public company, its articles of association empowers the managing agents to borrow both short and long term loans on behalf of the company, Mr. Liddle, the director of the company, approached Easy Finance Ltd., a non banking finance company for a loan of ₹ 25,00,000 in name of the company.
+The London agreed and provided the above said loan.
+Later on Sound Syndicate, Ltd.